 Rearrange entries: select this option if you need to rearrange your code based on the arrangement rules specified in the code style settings.

-Clean up code: select this option to run the code cleanup inspections.
+Code cleanup: select this option to run the code cleanup inspections.

 Reformat a module or a directory